ASamadKhan/CarND-Traffic-Classifier/README.md

 | Road work	| Road work    							|
 | Stop	| Stop      							|

-The model was able to correctly guess 8 of the 8 traffic signs, which gives an accuracy of 100%.
+The model was able to correctly guess 8 of the 8 traffic signs, which gives an accuracy of 100%. <br />
-**The images are very straight forward with no  rotation, scaling and cropping **
+**The images are very straight forward with no  rotation, scaling and cropping**

 #### 3.
 ### We are going to discuss the softmax probailities of only 3 examples out of 8